Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 7. Why didn’t I get a real apology?

 Because people like to see themselves as the victim in their own story.
-Closure after divorce doesn’t require a sincere apology from your ex—especially if they lack the emotional tools to give you one.
+Getting closure after a marriage ends doesn’t require a sincere apology from your ex, especially if they lack the emotional tools to give you one.

 8. Is it normal to still want answers months or years later?